How To Be Happy Again: Self-Care Tips

 If one day blends into the next, you might benefit from mixing up your routine.
 A new routine can provide you with a fresh perspective and approach to life.
 You may be able to find happiness by grounding yourself in a few "comfort" activities from your old routine while enriching your experience with new, and maybe even spontaneous, activities.

-Pay attention to your self-talk
+Pay attention to your self-talk and positivity

 Imagine having a parrot on your shoulder who voices negativity constantly – criticizing, nitpicking, and insulting you.
 Pretty unappealing?
 You may not be aware of it, but you likely talk to yourself in the same way.

 According to evolutionary psychologists, people naturally have a negativity bias, especially when it comes to critiquing themselves.
-This means that if you hear ten things that are positive about yourself versus one thing that is negative, your brain tends to naturally focus on the one that feels bad.
+This means that if you hear ten things that are positive about yourself versus one thing that is negative, your brain tends to naturally focus on the one that is negative.
 For example, while you might forgive your friends for forgetting your birthday, you may condemn yourself for forgetting theirs.

 If you want to feel happier again, try paying attention to how you talk to yourself.
-Help your brain out by making a conscious effort to bring more of the positive things about yourself into your awareness.
+Help your brain by making a conscious effort to bring more of the positive things about yourself into your awareness.
 Turn your mind away from the thoughts that are not serving you and towards the thoughts that are more positive and self-esteem-building.

-Spend time in nature
+Spend time in nature as self-care

 Studies have found that there is a significant, positive relationship between spending time in nature and being happy.
 Break out of your cement box and ground yourself in your natural surroundings.
 Reconnect with nature to rediscover simplicity and stillness.